-On a final note, I encourage you to consider the 2021-23 Call for Nominations.
+On a final note, I encourage you to consider service to CEA as a volunteer peer reviewer or as a member of the Commission.
+Peer reviewer applications are accepted on an ongoing basis, and the 2022 Call for Nominations has been posted and applications are due July 1, 2022.
+Not only do both activities provide an opportunity to do valuable and challenging work with highly qualified and experienced colleagues, they also represent the best specific professional development opportunities in our field.
+CEA peer reviewers are professionals from the field who serve as the “eyes and ears” of the Commission during site visits.
 CEA commissioners have responsibilities in two important areas: as the accreditation decision-making body and as the governing body of CEA as a nonprofit corporation.
-Commissioner qualifications are outlined in the call, and the current call encourages applicants with community college experience or those who have jobs which involve at least 50% teaching.
+Commissioner qualifications are outlined in the call, and the current call encourages applicants from single-site or multi-site institutions, those with community college experience or those who have jobs which involve at least 50% teaching-related responsibilities.
+Having served as a peer reviewer and on the Commission myself, I can personally highly recommend it.
 We invite you to put yourself forward or encourage others to apply to join us in serving the field and helping CEA achieve its mission.